 Having established all these premises, both the business owner and his employees should know what to do to help them navigate through the program.

-A 5-Step Guide to Workers’ Compensation Claim Process
+A 5-Step Employees Guide to Workers’ Compensation Claim Process

 Documentation is always a necessity in filing any claim.
-With an emergency on hand, however, panic may overrule common sense and this important step may altogether be forgotten.
-Both the employer and the worker should follow this requirement on time, otherwise, the claim may fail approval.
-The worst thing that can happen is the employer getting sued for the worker’s missed benefits.
-To protect both, below is a guide to consider.
+However, panic may overrule common sense with an emergency at hand, and this critical step may altogether be forgotten.
+Both the employer and the worker should follow this requirement on time.
+Otherwise, the claim may fail approval.
+The worst thing that can happen is the employer getting sued for missed benefits.
+To protect both below is a guide to consider.

 Step 1: Report the injury.